CategoriesArchitecture Tourism

 Adjacent Attractions Lahore Fort, Alamgiri Gate, Hazuri Bagh, Fort Road Food Street

-Aerial view of badshahi mosque Lahore
+Aerial view of badshahi masjid Lahore

-The Badshahi Mosque, also known as the “Emperor’s Mosque,” is one of the most iconic landmarks of Lahore and a testament to Mughal architectural grandeur.
+The Badshahi masjid, also known as the “Emperor’s Mosque,” is one of the most iconic landmarks of Lahore and a testament to Mughal architectural grandeur.
 Commissioned by Emperor Aurangzeb Alamgir in 1671 and completed in 1673, it was designed to symbolize Mughal power and celebrate Aurangzeb’s military victories.

 Mughal Era (1671–1707)